 Although Funk eventually left his job as Lockwood’s assistant to become director of institutional effectiveness at MU, Lockwood’s character continued to influence him.
 “He challenged me to integrate a theological worldview,” Funk said.
 “Theology wasn’t just a dry discipline to him.
 When you worked with him, you saw how it connected to real life.”

 Marian O’Connor was witness to this connection too.
 Like Funk, she’d been Lockwood’s assistant and student.
 O’Connor worked for Lockwood seven years while he served as the seminary dean, and she took two theology classes from him.

 “He was an extraordinary teacher,” she said.
 O’Connor was not only impressed by Lockwood’s breadth of knowledge, but also by the way he communicated it so well to his students.

 However, it was his desire to contribute to his students’ spiritual maturity that O’Connor admired the most.

 “He would consider his theology courses to be failures if, at the end of them, his students’ hearts were unchanged,” she said.
 “He wanted you to deepen your relationship with the Lord.”

 In Lockwood’s view, theology should impact peoples’ hearts and souls.

 “His desire was that Multnomah would be a place where students could be spiritually grounded for life,” she said.
 “That’s why he was still drawn to the classroom after he became president.”

 Lockwood did continue teaching theology even after he shouldered the responsibilities of the presidency.
-Dave Jongeward, a psychology professor at MU since 1985, said the first thing he noticed about Lockwood was his passion for academics.
+Dave Jongeward, a former psychology professor at MU, said the first thing he noticed about Lockwood was his passion for academics.

 “He loved to teach,” he said.
 “I thought he must have more important things to do as president, but to him, teaching was the important thing.”